Nicole732/azure-vm-terraform/README.md

 # azure-vm-terraform
-We deploy a virtual machine in Azure using this code.
+We deploy a virtual machine in Azure using Infrastructure as Code - Terraform.